savicario/addis-ababa-hydroserver-training-2026/README.md

   For Kenya, Uganda, and Ethiopia, you will need to create a new monitoring site because, in Exercise 1, you used your own sample datasets from different monitoring locations.

   You can access the exercise by going to your country folder and opening Exercise 2.
 The code is written in Python in Jupyter Notebooks with the [hydroserverpy](https://hydroserver.org/user-guides/tutorials/getting-started-with-hydroserverpy/) Python package.
-You can access and run Exercise 1 here: [Access Exercise 1](https://mybinder.org/v2/gh/savicario/addis-ababa-hydroserver-training-2026/main?urlpath=lab)
+You can access the GitHub repository and run the exercise here: [Access Exercise 2](https://mybinder.org/v2/gh/savicario/addis-ababa-hydroserver-training-2026/main?urlpath=lab)